Daytime television in the United States: Off-network syndicated programming

 Syndication is the practice of selling rights to the presentation of television programs, especially to more than one customer such as a television station, a cable channel, or a programming service such as a national broadcasting system.
 The syndication of television programs is a fundamental financial component of television industries.
 Long a crucial factor in the economics of the U.S. industry, syndication is now a worldwide activity involving the sales of programming produced in many countries.
 While most of the series currently in syndication are either still in production or have only recently ended their runs, the most popular series can command syndication runs lasting decades beyond the end of their production.
-Off-network syndicated series also normally occupy the mid/late morning and late-afternoon time slots.
+Off-network syndicated programming mostly airs reruns of cancelled prime time network shows and normally occupies the mid/late morning and late-afternoon time slots.

 Networks have also been known to rerun scripted programming in daytime, though much less so with the proliferation of syndication, cable television and satellite television in the 1980s and 1990s.
 The last time a network is known to have done this is when CBS aired reruns of Designing Women from 1991-1992.
 However, it wasn't until 14 years later in 2006 When Daytime WB aired reruns of Reba along with previous shows such as ER since 2009 no major TV networks has aired any reruns on the daytime slot.

 Note that the series listed below are not necessarily restricted to daytime and can air in any open time slot.